Multi-Output Convolution Spectral Mixture for Gaussian Processes: Related work

 Here ${B_{i}}$ encodes cross weights to represent channel correlations and involves a linear combination of components.
 The CSM kernel \cite{Ulrich2015a} improved the expressiveness of SM-LMC by introducing a cross phase spectrum and was also defined within the LMC framework as

-where ${k_{\text{SG}i}}(\tau;{\Theta}^{i})$ is phasor notation of the spectral Gaussian kernel.
-However the kernels ${k_{\text{SG}i}}(\tau;{\Theta}^{i})$ used in the CSM are only phase dependent, but not time dependent.
+where ${k_{\text{SG}i}}(\tau;{\Theta}_{i})$ is phasor notation of the spectral Gaussian kernel.
+However the kernels ${k_{\text{SG}i}}(\tau;{\Theta}_{i})$ used in the CSM are only phase dependent, but not time dependent.
 The more recent MOSM kernel \cite{Parra2017} provided a principled framework to construct multivariate covariance functions with a better interpretation of cross correlations between channels.
 SM-LMC and CSM are instances of MOSM.
-However, MOSM cannot reduce to the SM kernel when using only one channel and in certain situations produces inaccurate channel correlations, for example, when patterns between channels are close to each other (see Table \ref{tab:b}).
+However, MOSM cannot reduce to the SM kernel when using only one channel and in certain situations produces inaccurate channel correlations, for example, when patterns between channels are close to each other (see Table \ref{tab:diff}).
 Note that ${\boldsymbol{\phi}_{i}}$ is a $P$-dimensional phase delay vector in MOCSM rather than a scalar in MOSM.
+The phase delay vector provides a possibility that each dimension is allowed to has specific phase other than shared phase in MOSM.
 More detailed comparisons between SM-LMC, CSM, MOSM, and MOCSM in terms of hyper-parameters and degrees of freedom are given in Table \ref{tab:a}.
-In Table \ref{tab:a}, all LMC-based kernels use free form parameterization, $\theta_{f}$ and $\vtime_{\ell}$ are length-scale and x-scale in SE and Mat\'ern kernel, respectively.
+In Table \ref{tab:a}, all LMC-based kernels use free form parameterization \cite{bonilla2008multi}, $\theta_{f}$ and $\vtime_{\ell}$ are the signal variance and length-scale in SE and Mat\'ern kernel, respectively.
 Here we use $q$ instead of $i$ as a sub-index of a component.
 For SM-LMC, CSM, MOSM and MOCSM, $Q$ denotes the number of components, and $M$ the number of channels (outputs).